cloosafm/darkly/13_lfi/Ressources/Resolution.md

 ## Exploitability
 Moderately easy.
 Need specific knowledge about the vulnerability.

 ## Risk level/type
 OWASP top 10 :
+- A01:2021 – Broken Access Control
+	=> "Violation of the principle of least privilege or deny by default, where access should only be granted for particular capabilities, roles, or users, but is available to anyone."
 A03:2021 – Injection
 	=> "User-supplied data is not validated, filtered, or sanitized by the application."

 Common Weakness Enumeration :